Paks Nuclear Power Plant: Lifetime extension

+In 2023, plans to extend operational lifetime to 70 years were announced.

 New nuclear units

 On 30 March 2009 the National Assembly of Hungary gave its principal consent by votes 330 for, 6 against and 10 abstentions to the preparation works of the possible new units.
 On 26 February 2010 the owner state company MVM Group decided the expansion with about 2 trillion Hungarian Forints price.

 On 18 June 2012 the Hungarian government ranked Paks expansion as a "high priority project of the national economy", in this context established a committee (Nuclear Power Governmental Committee) for preparation of the factual steps.
 The Nuclear Power Governmental Committee is headed by Viktor Orbán (Prime Minister) and has two members; Mihály Varga (Minister of National Economy) and Zsuzsanna Németh (National Developmental Minister).
 As of 2016, Hungary is said to import 30% of its electricity.

 According to the agreement signed by Zsuzsanna Németh (National Developmental Minister of Hungary) and Sergey Kiriyenko (Rosatom chairman) on 14 January 2014 Paks Nuclear Power Plant will be expanded by the Russian state company Rosatom.
 Eighty percent of the project's cost will be financed with a 10 billion Euro credit line from Russia.
 Subject to European Commission approval, construction of two VVER-1200 reactors was planned to start in 2019.
 On 6 March 2017, the European Commission announced its approval.
 János Süli, former CEO of the nuclear power station, was appointed Minister without Portfolio in the Third Orbán Government in May 2017, responsible for the planning, construction and commissioning of the two new blocks at Paks Nuclear Power Plant.

 On 20 June 2019 the Paks II Zrt.
 (Paks II Ltd.) reported on their website that the preparation of the construction site has started including more than 80 service buildings.
 On 30 June 2020 the application for the construction license has been submitted to the Hungarian nuclear regulatory authority.
 On 26 August 2022, the regulator issued the license, and construction was expected to start within a few weeks, with completion planned for 2032.

-In December 2024 Paks II has gotten approval for pouring first concrete.
+In December 2024 Paks II acquired approval for pouring first concrete.
+On 5 February 2026, Paks II Zrt. reported that the initial concrete pour was completed and that Unit 5 of the Paks 2 complex is now officially under construction.